ACCESS-NRI/access-hive.org.au/docs/index.md

 The site is divided in two major components:

-- **ACCESS-Hub Community** (the current site): This site is to group documentation resources from various sources contributed by the ACCESS Community.
+- **ACCESS Community Hub** (the current site): This site is to group documentation resources from various sources contributed by the ACCESS Community.
 - **ACCESS-NRI Hub**: This site is to group the documentation supported by the ACCESS-NRI.

 You can switch between the two sites at any time from the last tab in each site header or using the button below.